shalomb/vizor/README.md

 # About

-vizor is a toolset that extends PuppetLabs Razor to automate the building of Window VMs & VM images on the following platforms
+vizor is a toolset that builds upon [PuppetLabs razor-server](https://github.com/puppetlabs/razor-server) to automate the building of Window VMs & VM images from vanilla ISOs on the following platforms

 - Xen Cloud Platform
 - Citrix XenServer